honeycombio/intro-to-o11y-java/README.md

 ```
 export HONEYCOMB_API_KEY=<your api key here>
-export HONEYCOMB_TRACES_DATASET=hello-observability # or whatever you want to name it
-export OTEL_SERVICE_NAME=fib-microsvc # or whatever you like
+export OTEL_SERVICE_NAME=sequence-of-numbers # or whatever you like

 ./run
 ```